leilamalihi/leilamalihi.github.io/_pages/about.md

  ![Real Or Synthetic](/images/Sc.png)
          *Detecting the wound part by Xception model*

- - Deep-Neural networks like the xception model are highly complex and are considered black boxes.
+ - Using Xception model the wound part detected.
- - One possible approach gaining insights is to use gradient class activation mapping (Grad-CAM).[(Refer to my paper)](https://pubmed.ncbi.nlm.nih.gov/35773863/)
+ - By Grad-cam hilighted the wound part.[(Refer to my paper)](https://pubmed.ncbi.nlm.nih.gov/35773863/)

 # LCW: a dataset for children